Explainability and Interpretability AI Services (XAI)

 shap_values = explainer.shap_values(X_test)

-# Waterfall for one prediction
+# Waterfall plot for a single prediction

 shap.plots.waterfall(explainer(X_test)[0])

-# Summary for all
+# Summary for the entire sample

 shap.summary_plot(shap_values, X_test, feature_names=feature_names)